arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 $P$ copies the $z$ cooridinate into the $w$ coordinate, and after homogenous division lines are projected onto the $z = F$ plane of $\mathbb{A}^3$.

-$P$ renders the entire scene in perspective on the image plane even though we humans, and by relation cameras, can not perceive the whole scene.
+$P$ renders the entire scene in perspective on the image plane even though we humans, and cameras, can not perceive the whole scene.
 This limitation or *field of view* is modeled by a 3D view volume in front of the camera.
 Points and triangles outside the bounding region are filtered out before projection to the screen.

 Filtering out points and triangles outside the view volume potentially eliminates a lot of extra work and unwanted artifacts.
 For instance, without a near plane the rendered output might exhibit [z-fighting][2].
 Choosing the near plane so it is not too close to the eye (at a distance smaller than floating point precision), or keeping the near and far plane not too far apart reduces the chance of [z-fighting][2].

-Presentations of image projection in books and course notes/videos focus on  two types of view volumes: the *view frustum* and the *orthographic view volume*.
+Presentations of image projection in books and course notes/videos focus on two main types of view volumes: the *view frustum* and the *orthographic view volume*.

 #### View Frustum

-The view frustum is a pyramidal solid primarly defined by the dimensions of its near face at $z = -n$ and the location of the far face at $z = -f$.
+The view frustum is a pyramidal solid primarly defined by the dimensions of its near face at $z = -n$ and the location of its far face at $z = -f$.
 The sides are defined by projective lines through the edges of the near face.
 The view frustum is depicted below in Figure #1.

 <figure>
 <div align="center">
 	<img src = "/assets/frustum.png">
 </div>
   <figcaption> Figure #1.
-The view frustum.
-Image attribution  http://www.songho.ca/opengl/ </figcaption>
+The view frustum. <a href="http://www.songho.ca/opengl/">Image courtesy of Song Ho Ahn</a>. </figcaption>
 </figure>

-Points in the frustum are perspective projected by
+A basic perspective projection
 $$
 P =
 \begin{bmatrix}